*Updated 6/2024

-There has been a lot of buzz recently on social media regarding high-risk pregnancy.
-Some women lament over the fact that they have been told they are high-risk, some women simply accept it and react appropriately, and some shout it from the mountain tops sharing every detail of what complications they are having with anyone who will listen.
-Each woman has a different response and approach to her high-risk pregnancy.
+There has been a lot of buzz recently on social media regarding having a high-risk pregnancy.
+Some people lament over the fact that they have been told they are high-risk, others simply accept it and move along, and still others will share the complications they are having with friends, family and even on social media.
+Each person has a different response and approach to their high-risk pregnancy.

-As a Maternal-Fetal Medicine Specialist {MFM}, i.e. Perinatologist, High-Risk Pregnancy Specialist or High-Risk Obstetrician, it is my job to care for the women with high-risk pregnancies.
-I try my best to explain exactly what makes a certain pregnancy high-risk, so each woman will have a good understanding about her condition{s}.
-At the same time it is my job to make sure she has an appropriate level of worry and concern about her pregnancy.
+As a Maternal-Fetal Medicine Specialist {MFM}, i.e. Perinatologist, High-Risk Pregnancy Specialist or High-Risk Obstetrician, it is my job to care for the individuals with high-risk pregnancies.
+I try my best to explain exactly what makes a certain pregnancy high-risk, so each patient will have a good understanding about their condition{s}.
+At the same time it is my job to make sure they have an appropriate level of worry and concern.
 Having a high level of anxiety or not taking a complicated pregnancy seriously is not conducive to a healthy and successful pregnancy.
 Maintaining a healthy and realistic perspective is key.

 Below, I answer some common questions about having a high-risk pregnancy.